🔄

 Ride Time: ≈ 5 hours

-Leave Medellín on paved mountain roads and ride into the green eastern highlands.
-Shortly after leaving the city, stop for lunch at the Tequendamita waterfall just outside the town of La Ceja.
+Your Coffee Region motorcycle tour begins as we leave Medellín on paved mountain roads into the green eastern highlands.
+Shortly after leaving the city, stop for lunch at the Tequendamita waterfall just outside La Ceja.
 From there, continue along winding paved backroads toward the small mountain village of Abejorral.

 Abejorral is known for its colorful houses, wooden balconies, and traditional Paisa design, with many buildings dating back to the 18th and 19th centuries.
 After leaving town, the pavement gives way to off-road riding with expansive views of farmland and rolling hills.